Iranian ships reach Syria, Assad allies show support

 Two Iranian warships docked at the Syrian port of Tartous on Saturday, Iranian state TV reported.
 The ships were said to be providing training for Syrian naval forces.

-With Shi'te-led Iran already at odds with the United States, Europe and Israel over its nuclear program, the deployment was
+With Shi'te-led Iran already at odds with the United States, Europe and Israel over its nuclear programme, the deployment was

 likely to add to Western concerns that the Syria crisis could boil over into a regional conflict if it is not resolved soon.